swiftlang/swift-evolution/proposals/0059-updated-set-apis.md

   `Element` is a class, instances may be distinguished using the `===` operator.
 The new behavior matches that of `NSMutableSet.insert`, and is also likely to be more efficient.
-Users needing the old behavior can always use the new `replace` method, described below.
+Users needing the old behavior can always use the new `update(with:)` method, described below.
   In practice this change only affects `Set`, not `OptionSet`.

 * `someSet.insert(newMember)` now returns a (discardable) pair